mneyugn/ai-recipe-keeper/.ai/api-plan.md

 - All recipe endpoints require authentication
 - Users can only access their own recipes (enforced by RLS)
-- Parsing endpoints require authentication and check daily limits
+- Recipe extraction endpoints require authentication and check daily limits
 - Tags endpoint is public (read-only)
 - Admin-only endpoints are not exposed in MVP